praypratyay/BookMyShow/README.md

     <img src="bookmyshow.jpg" width="800" height="500" />
 </p>

 We dont want just entities for this.
 We want to build an entire software system thats takes input.
 Persist data in a real database.
-I will nbe using Django for this.
+I will be using Django for this.

 ## Requirements and Clarifications